ACMI

 - Head through the Lightwell foyer to the right past the Gallery entrance to an internal lift and take the lift to Level 1.

-- Exit past the Campari Cinema Lounge and take a second internal lift next to the MIFF Festival Hub to Level 2 – cinema level.
+- Exit past the Penfolds Lounge and take a second internal lift next to the MIFF Festival Hub to Level 2 – cinema level.

 Fed Square entrance:

-- Enter Fed Square from Swanston Street and head across the open cobbled-stoned plaza to the ACMI entrance on the left-hand side.
+- Enter Fed Square from Swanston Street and head across the open cobblestoned plaza to the ACMI entrance on the left-hand side.

-- Enter through the glass doors into Level 1 for the Box Office, the MIFF Festival Hub and the Campari Cinema Lounge.
+- Enter through the glass doors into Level 1 for the Box Office, the MIFF Festival Hub and the Penfolds Lounge.

 - Take the staircase on the right directly after the glass doors to the cinemas on Level 2.